 Top 6 Email Newsletter Tactics for better user engagement

 You have a long list of subscribers and a good customer engagement rate.
-However, it will be of no use if your newsletters fail to convince your prospects.
+However, it will be useless if your newsletters fail to convince your prospects.
 Remember that your end goal is conversion.

-Sending those long, boring, essay-format emails to your clients will not be helpful in grabbing their attention.
-If you want to make an impact, you need to come up with an engaging and informative email newsletter—something that gets your readers to your landing page.
+Sending those long, boring, essay-format emails to your clients will not help grab their attention.
+To make an impact, you must develop an engaging and informative email newsletter that gets your readers to your landing page.

 I have put together six email newsletter tips that will make your job easier and help you get the required levels of engagement from your email newsletters.
 Let’s get into them!

 1. Build a solid welcome campaign